 Blizzard Overwatch, Put it down dude and be nice!

-Overwatch's subreddit already has a lengthy thread debating the consequences of the update, although most seem to be more than fine.
+Overwatch's subreddit already has a debating the consequences of the update, although most seem to be more than fine.
 Every fifth response seems to indicate players genuinely seeing an improvement, even if it is conditioned with loot boxes.

 Did Blizzard just fix toxicity?
 And is this going to last?
 Well, we guess we'll see once the Overlootbox hype subsides.